jbatson5/SCALE-test/docs/MAVRIC.rst

 can still be used to form an importance map and a biased source distribution for use in the forward Monte Carlo calculation.

-Wagner\ :sup:`1` showed that if an estimate of the adjoint scalar flux for the corresponding adjoint problem could be found, then an estimate of the response *R* could be made using Eq. .
-The adjoint source for the adjoint problem is typically separable and corresponds to the detector response and spatial area of tally to be optimized:
+Wagner :cite:`wagner_acceleration_1997` showed that if an estimate of the adjoint scalar flux for the corresponding adjoint problem can be found, then an estimate of the response *R* can be made using :eq:`mavric-2`.
+The adjoint source for the adjoint problem is typically separable and corresponds to the detector response and spatial area of the tally to be optimized:
 :math:`q^{+}\left(\overrightarrow{r},E \right) = \sigma_{d}\left(E \right)g\left( \overrightarrow{r} \right)`,
-where :math:`\sigma_{d}\left( E \right)` is a flux-to-dose conversion factor and :math:`g\left( \overrightarrow{r} \right)` is 1 in the tally volume and 0 otherwise.
+where :math:`\sigma_{d}\left( E \right)` is a flux-to-dose conversion factor and :math:`g\left( \overrightarrow{r} \right)` is 1 in the tally volume and is 0 otherwise.
 Then, from the adjoint flux :math:`\phi^{+}\left( \overrightarrow{r},E \right)` and response estimate *R*, a biased source distribution, :math:`\widehat{q}\left( \overrightarrow{r},E \right)`, for source